wmamills/hvac-demo/readme.md

 ### Building in a Container

-Make sure you [install docker](Docker install cheat-sheat) and that you can run it.
+Make sure you install docker and that you can run it.
+See the "Docker install cheat-sheet" below.

 The following command will start the container: